 5. Audit evidence – Audit procedures for obtaining evidence, Sources of evidence, Reliability of audit evidence, Methods of obtaining audit evidence, Physical verification, Documentation, Direct confirmation, Re-computation, Analytical review techniques, Representation by management.

-6. Internal Control – Elements of internal control, Review, and documentation, Evaluation of internal control system, Internal control questionnaire, Internal control checklist, Tests of control, Application of the concept of materiality and audit risk, Concept of internal audit.
+6. Internal Control – Elements of internal control, Review and documentation, Evaluation of internal control system, Internal control questionnaire, Internal control check list, Tests of control, Application of concept of materiality and audit risk, Concept of internal audit.

 7. Internal Control and Computerized Environment, Approaches to Auditing in Computerised Environment.